AppleInsider may earn an affiliate commission on purchases made through links on our site.

-An Apple patent application for a "Keyless keyboard" suggests the company may be considering a major change to its peripherals and MacBook hardware, by effectively using a touchscreen to create a keyboard with more versatility than a physical version can ever provide.
+Apple has been awarded a patent for a "Keyless keyboard," which shows the company is at least considering moving to using solid state technologies to create a MacBook Pro keyboard with more versatility than a physical version can ever provide.

-The application filing for "Keyless keyboard with force sensing and haptic feedback" was filed with the U.S. Patent and Trademark Office on August 31 last year, and was published on March 15.
-The filing effectively describes replacing the physical keys of a keyboard with a glass display equipped with multiple touch sensing systems.
+The newly granted patent, "Keyless keyboard with force sensing and haptic feedback," was originally filed with the U.S. Patent and Trademark Office in 2017.
+It effectively describes replacing the physical keys of a keyboard with a glass display equipped with multiple touch sensing systems.

 Apple's proposal consists of a top glass layer that includes two force sensing systems for different "input regions," as well as a touch sensing system for determining the location of the user's fingers.
 Haptic feedback is provided by one or more actuators, to provide a response for each key "press."

 Images supplied in the filing depict a keyboard peripheral that uses a long touch panel where the key images appear.
 There is also a depiction of a notebook that seems to have the entire lower section, typically reserved for the keyboard and the trackpad, replaced by a single large panel.

 In both cases, the keyless keyboard changes what is shown depending on the user's need.
 This can include showing a trackpad area in the middle of the keyboard, and rearranging the layout to one that is more ergonomic for the user's hand positioning.

 As a byproduct, the use of a software-defined keyboard layout opens up the possibility of simplifying localization of Apple's hardware, as the same keyboard could be used for any language.
 The flexibility could also allow for unique inputs for specific apps that are not keyboard related, such as sliders or other types of controls.